-A topological approach to autorouting, such as that used by Altium Designer's Situs autorouter, uses a different method of mapping the routing space - one that is not geometrically constrained.
+A topological approach to autorouting, such as that used by Altium's Situs autorouter, uses a different method of mapping the routing space - one that is not geometrically constrained.
 Rather than using workspace coordinate information as a frame of reference, a topological autorouter builds a map using only the relative positions of the obstacles in the space, without reference to their coordinates.

 Topological mapping is a spatial-analysis technique that triangulates the space between adjacent obstacles.
 This triangulated map is then used by the routing algorithms to "weave" between the obstacle pairs, from the start route point to the end route point.
 The greatest strengths of this approach are that the map is shape independent (the obstacles and routing paths can be any shape) and the space can be traversed at any angle - the routing algorithms are not restricted to purely vertical or horizontal paths, as with a rectilinear expansion routers.

 To build a topological map of a board, Situs links each obstacle on the board to its neighboring obstacles, creating something akin to a set of connected spiders' webs.
 Potential routing paths are then defined by stepping from one web strand to the next web strand, then to the next web strand, and so on, until the target is reached.
-This approach to mapping is not geometrically tied to the routing space; the potential path simply weaves its way between each pair of obstacles, as shown in the image below.
+This approach to mapping is not geometrically tied to the routing space; the potential path simply weaves its way between each pair of obstacles, as shown in Figure 3.

 The topological map removes the fundamental limitation of earlier routers - the limitation created by using the same geometric space to map paths as they do to route in.
 By separating the mapping space from the routing space the topological router is able to map more natural paths and also to find routing paths that are non-orthogonal.
 This mapping process works much like designers would, in that designers look for a path that traverses the board in the most direct fashion, while maintaining, to some degree, the layer directions they have assigned.
 Designers do not constrain their decisions based on whether a connection through a particular area can be made using a series of orthogonal tracks but simply decides whether a track will or will not fit through a possible routing channel.